jacopograssi97/Daisy_world/Readme.md

 - [Theoretical equation]

 ## Daisyworld introduction
 Daisyworld is a fictional planet orbiting a star.
-This planet is populated by black and white daisy
+This planet is populated by black and white daisies.
+Each type as a different albedo, a different local temperture and grows better in different conditions.